-One of the most exciting things about the prospect of the individual coverage health reimbursement arrangement (ICHRA) apart from other HRAs is the flexibility to designate different employee classes.
+One of the most exciting things that sets the individual coverage health reimbursement arrangement (ICHRA) apart from other HRAs is the flexibility to designate different employee classes.

-When the ICHRA becomes compliant in January 2020, it will restore that feature.
-The ICHRA comes with 11 different employee classes businesses can leverage while structuring benefit eligibility and allowance amounts.
-When used well, these classes will help businesses more effectively use their benefit to hire and keep valuable employees.
+However, when the ICHRA became available in 2020, the employee classes feature was restored.
+The ICHRA comes with 11 different employee classes employers can leverage to structure benefit eligibility and allowance amounts.
+When used well, these classes help businesses both big and small effectively use their health benefit to hire and keep valuable employees.

 In this post, we’ll explain what the 11 employee classes are as well as how to use them to define ICHRA eligibility and allowance amounts so they match your goals for health benefits.